YOUR HELPFUL FREQUENT QUESTIONS:

 Q- Also, we would like a female.
 The others on the list say female or male.
 What does that mean if there is only one female?

-A- That means that whoever deposit came first, they get to pick even gender.
+A- That means that whoever deposits came first, they get to pick even the gender of preference.
 Sometimes it’s helpful to know preference.
 If one female is born and the rest are males, there are times that those that don’t really have a preference will choose a male when they see someone else really wants a female.
 So far we’ve had good caring buyer.
 We pray that God will continue blessing us with kindhearted buyers that are considerate toward the other buyers.

 Q - My last puppy did not have her tail bobbed, which I'm fine with - are your puppies tails bobbed?
 What about dew claws?